Fungal sinusitis

-Fungal sinusitis is the inflammation of the lining mucosa of the paranasal sinuses due to fungal infection.
+Fungal sinusitis or fungal rhinosinusitis is the inflammation of the lining mucosa of the paranasal sinuses due to a fungal infection.
 It occurs in people with reduced immunity.
 The maxillary sinus is the most commonly involved.
 Fungi responsible for fungal sinusitis are Aspergillus fumigatus (90%), Aspergillus flavus, and Aspergillus niger.
 Fungal sinusitis occurs most commonly in middle-aged populations.
 Diabetes mellitus is the most common risk factor involved.

 Types

 The types of fungal sinusitis are based on invasive and non-invasive as follows: